Get A Life, Archer!

 Computer Programmer at last.
 Eternally in debt to Dr.

-W. Richard Stevens (visit his Home Page HERE)and Ms.
+W. Richard Stevens (visit his Home Page HERE) and Ms.

 Robin Conant for recognising my talents and giving me the chance I had been waiting for for nearly 10 years.
+At

-At HSI I was promoted to Senior Programmer.
+HSI I was promoted to Senior Programmer.
 We wrote in the C

 programming language on UNIX computers.
+One of the

-One of the best parts about this company was that it was small and much more enjoyable to work for than a "Corporate
+best parts about this company was that it was small and much more enjoyable to work for than a "Corporate

 America" company like Chesebrough-Ponds.

-example, the creator of the C programming language and a key developer of the UNIX operating system.
+for example, the creator of the C programming language and a key developer of the UNIX operating system.
 It should

 come as no surprise then, that Rich and Dennis became friends and Dennis reviewed Rich's books before they were